kyletmartinez/Coloramen/README.md

 ## About

-Coloramen 2 is a CEP helper panel for the Colorama effect in Adobe After Effects used to easily set colors, positions, and opacity values for each gradient stop in a Colorama gradient.

 The native Colorama user interface is quite advanced but there are 2 glaring issues:

 * **Issue #1:** Output Cycle color stops cannot be placed accurately via percentage values.